shannongamby/silver_bars/README.md

 - Written in Ruby, tested with RSpec.

 ## Setting Up
-- Clone this repo and run `bundle install` to install dependencies.
+- Clone this repo and move into the silver_bars directory: `cd silver_bars`
+- Run `bundle install` to install dependencies.
 - Use `rspec` to run unit and feature tests.

 ## Interacting on the command line